 An area that gets lots of initial push-back is the Kanban practice of limiting work in progress.
 Although it’s proven to bring enormous boosts to team productivity, it can be really hard to say no to incoming requests.
 But it really makes a lot of sense.
 The less you have on your plate, the easier it is to focus on the tasks at hand, execute them well, and finish quickly without being distracted by a million other tasks.
 Work smarter and reap the benefits.

 Two big myths that come up again and again in agile marketing are that you need to have the right tools and the right number of people in specific roles.

 The only tool you need is a space to collaborate and plot out ideas that everyone on your team has access to.
-Traditionally, this was a whiteboard, but it’s 2020 – why would you use a whiteboard when there are lots of great, free whiteboard collaboration tools?
-The risk with basing your framework around the adoption of a single tool, is that it can become the driving force of what your team is able to achieve.
+Traditionally, this was a whiteboard in a boardroom, but there are lots of great, free whiteboard collaboration tools available.
+These are especially great if you have dispersed teams that are logging in from all parts of the country or collaborating with global teammates.

 You don’t need a scrum master to adopt an agile mentality.
 You need clear processes, defined deliverables, and across-the-board adoption by your team.
 Defining deliverables is the critical part.
 Regardless of if you choose to implement an agile methodology or just introduce more flexibility into your processes, understanding which members of your team are responsible for each piece is a big component of why agile helps teams work more efficiently.
 There’s no more doubled-work or things falling through the cracks, because every task is clearly documented and owned.

-The Agile Myth: Is It Critical to Stick to One Methodology?
+Is It Critical to Stick to One Agile Methodology?

 Absolutely not!
 47% of marketers implemented a hybrid approach because neither method was a perfect fit.
 If you want to really dig in, these are the two most popular agile methods: